 Breastfeeding.
 There have been no studies on using Victoza while breastfeeding.
-So it is not known if the drug may be present in breast milk or have an effect on a breastfeeding child.
+So it’s unknown whether the drug may be present in breast milk or have an effect on a breastfeeding child.

 If you’re breastfeeding or planning to breastfeed, talk with your doctor about whether Victoza is right for you.

 Side effects can occur while taking Victoza.
-These tend to be mild, though in rare cases Victoza can cause serious side effects.
+These tend to be mild, though Victoza can cause serious side effects in rare cases.